doombubbles/bg3-mods/README.md

 **Doom Hammer** - Deals an extra 1d4 Lightning damage but cannot be dipped

 **Selune's Spear of Night** - Deals an extra 1d4 Radiant damage, and Moonmote can be used each Short Rest

+**Hat of Uninhibited Kushigo** - Effect can now stack additively for multiple turns, but you lose stacks when taking damage.

 **Markoheshkir**